somexpert/configs/README.md

 ### Base Machine

 1. Clone this repo to ~/config.
 Note that for `stow` to place the symlinks in the correct places, you MUST clone the repo into your home directory.
-2. Modify system's ssh configuration (/etc/ssh/ssh_config), uncomment "Host \*", and set "PermitLocalCommand yes" within it.
-3. Copy ssh/.ssh/localconfig.template to ssh/.ssh/localconfig and fill it out appropriately.
+2. Copy ssh/.ssh/localconfig.template to ssh/.ssh/localconfig and fill it out appropriately.
 Note that your local version of the file will _not_ be under version control.
-4. Do the same for ssh/.ssh/configcopy.sh.template, copying it to ssh/.ssh/configcopy.sh and adjusting it to your needs.
+3. Do the same for ssh/.ssh/configcopy.sh.template, copying it to ssh/.ssh/configcopy.sh and adjusting it to your needs.
 Note that your local version of the file will _not_ be under version control.
-5. `mkdir ~/.ssh/controlmasters` to create the expected directory to store the ssh sockets for re-use.
+4. `mkdir ~/.ssh/controlmasters` to create the expected directory to store the ssh sockets for re-use.
-6. `cd` into the repo and run `stow [subdir]` for each set of configuration files you want symlinked to.
+5. `cd` into the repo and run `stow [subdir]` for each set of configuration files you want symlinked to.
 You will want at least the ssh configs.

 ### Remote Machine